Rijksmuseum

 The Rijksmuseum ([ˈrɛiksmyˌzeːjʏm]) is the national museum of the Netherlands dedicated to Dutch arts and history and is located in Amsterdam.
-The museum is located at the Museum Square in the borough of Amsterdam South, close to the Van Gogh Museum, the Stedelijk Museum Amsterdam, and the Concertgebouw.
+The museum is located at the Museum Square in the borough of Amsterdam South, close to the Van Gogh Museum, the Stedelijk Museum Amsterdam, and the Royal Concertgebouw.

 The Rijksmuseum was founded in The Hague on 19 November 1798 and moved to Amsterdam in 1808, where it was first located in the Royal Palace and later in the Trippenhuis.
 The current main building was designed by Pierre Cuypers and first opened in 1885.
-On 13 April 2013, after a ten-year renovation which cost € 375 million, the main building was reopened by Queen Beatrix.
+On 13 April 2013, after a ten-year renovation which cost €375 million, the main building was reopened by Queen Beatrix.
 In 2013 and 2014, it was the most visited museum in the Netherlands with record numbers of 2.2 million and 2.47 million visitors.
 It is also the largest art museum in the country.

 The museum has on display 8,000 objects of art and history, from their total collection of 1 million objects from the years 1200–2000, among which are some masterpieces by Rembrandt, Frans Hals, and Johannes Vermeer.
 The museum also has a small Asian collection, which is on display in the Asian pavilion.

 History

 The collection of the Rijksmuseum was built over a period of 200 years and did not originate from a royal collection incorporated into a national museum.
-Its origins were modest, with its collection fitting into five rooms at in Huis ten Bosch palace in The Hague.
+Its origins were modest, with its collection fitting into five rooms at the Huis ten Bosch palace in The Hague.
 Although the seventeenth century was beginning to be recognized as the key period in Dutch art, the museum did not then hold paintings by Frans Hals, Rembrandt, Jan Steen, Johannes Vermeer, or Jacob van Ruisdael.
 The collection was built up by purchase and donation.
 Napoleon had carried off the stadholder's collection to Paris; the paintings were returned to The Netherlands in 1815 but housed in the Mauritshuis in The Hague rather than the Rijksmuseum.
 With the founding of the Rijksmuseum in 1885, holdings from other entities were brought together to establish the Rijksmuseum's major collections.